sentayhuJo/css-challenge/README.md

 ## Task

 Firstly fork and clone this repository.
 For those using the Github Desktop app please follow [these instructions](https://github.com/Code-Your-Future/guides/blob/master/forking-and-cloning/README.md).
+For those using the command line, see if you can use the GitHub documentation to help you.

 Only using the `style.css` file, style the html to look as much like this example as you can: http://www.csszengarden.com/217/